 Pests and What to Do About Them

-- Mealybugs - All mealybugs are grey with a waxy white coating.
-They will feed on the sap of your primroses forming white cottony masses on the affected plants.
+- Mealybugs: All mealybugs are grey with a waxy white coating.
+They will feed on the sap of your primroses and form white, cottony masses on the affected plants.
 You can dislodge them by spraying them with a garden hose, or you can treat the plant with insecticidal soap.

-- Aphids - I have found the best thing to do to get rid of aphids is release ladybugs in the garden so they can dine on your aphids, but if you don't want to do that, there are other alternatives.
+- Aphids: I have found the best thing to do to get rid of aphids is to release ladybugs in the garden so they can dine on your aphids.
+If you don't want to do that, there are other alternatives.
 You can always spray the leaves with a mixture of one quart of water and a teaspoon of mild detergent about twice a week.
 Some people suggest putting in a pinch of cayenne pepper in the mix, but personally, I have never tried that.
 Be sure to check the underside of leaves, as these sap-suckers love to hide there.
 Two things that are said to be very effective against aphids are insecticidal soap and horticulture oils, but if you choose either of these methods, I recommend that you test a small area of a primrose to make sure your plant is not sensitive to these chemicals.

-- Caterpillars - If you find large areas of leaves that have been eaten from the margin inward, you probably have caterpillars around, like the black cutworm, a brownish night-feeder that prefers to hide in the soil; or the beet armyworm, which is green with distinctive white stripes.
+- Caterpillars: If you find large areas of leaves that have been eaten from the margin inward, you probably have caterpillars around, like the black cutworm, a brownish night-feeder that prefers to hide in the soil; or the beet armyworm, which is green with distinctive white stripes.
 They prefer to dine during the daytime.
-Sprinkling used coffee grounds or egg shells around your plants will be a good deterrent.
-But, you can always hunt these caterpillars down (at night you might need a flashlight) and pick them up and drop them into a container of soapy water to kill them.
-Then, bag them and discard the carcasses.
+Sprinkling used coffee grounds or eggshells around your plants will be a good deterrent.
+But you can always hunt these caterpillars down (at night you might need a flashlight) and pick them up and drop them into a container of soapy water to kill them.
+Afterwards, bag them and discard the carcasses.